www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 }
 ```

-In order to ensure API stability, we limit the number of requests that can made per time period.
-When the request limit has been reached, every ensuing request will fail until the time period expires.
-Once the time period expires, the number of requests will be replenished to make new requests successfully.
+In order to ensure API stability, we limit the number of requests that can made within a given time window.
+Consumers can access this rate limit information by querying the `rateLimit` type (see example to the right).
+The number of remaining requests is indicated by the value in the `remaining` field.
+When this request limit has been reached, every ensuing request will fail until the next time window begins (indicated by the `resetAt` field).
+Then, once the next time window starts, the number of requests will be replenished (to the number indicated by the `limit` property).

-Clients can access this information by querying the `rateLimit` object.
-The number of remaining requests can be accessed via the `remaining` field.
-The maximum number of requests per time period can be accessed via the `limit` field.
-The reset time can be accessed via the `resetAt` field.

 ### Maximum Complexity